lymanepp/lymanepp.github.io/docs/blog/2024-08-04-identifying-as-a-gay-christian.md

 2. **Salvation and Holiness**: The New Testament emphasizes the call to holiness and separation from sin (1 Peter 1:15-16).
 While all Christians struggle with sin, the goal is to strive for holiness and righteousness, reflecting the transformative power of the gospel.
 A "Gay Christian" identity may blur the distinction between sanctification and sinfulness, potentially compromising the pursuit of holiness.

-3. **Christian Witness**: The term "Gay Christian" might also affect the witness of the church.
+3. **Christian Witness**: The term "Gay Christian" might also affect the witness of the Church.
 The biblical witness is to proclaim the gospel of Jesus Christ, which includes repentance from sin and transformation.
 A public identity that combines "gay" with "Christian" could confuse or dilute this message, potentially leading others astray about the nature of biblical morality and salvation.

 ### **The Role of Grace and Truth**